Elendev/composer-push/README.md

 This composer plugin provide a `composer push` command that allow to push the current package into a distant composer repository.

+-   Note: This is the spiritual successor to [https://github.com/Elendev/composer-push](https://github.com/Elendev/composer-push)

 Currently supported repositories are:

 -   [JFrog Artifactory](https://jfrog.com/artifactory/)